By Paul Taylor

 Fortunately though, aloe vera does penetrate the skin rather well.
 So that's probably one of the main reasons why it can speed up skin healing.

 Traditional Chinese medicine (TCM) has been around for a very long time – thousands of years.
-Which is plenty of time for these ancient gurus to come up with some decent herbal remedies for hair loss, hair thinning, premature graying and other hair-related health problems.
+Which, of course, is plenty of time for these ancient gurus to come up with some decent herbal hair loss remedies that really work.

-So, two well known examples are given below (each with a word of warning), and also how my own experience of Chinese herbal remedies turned out.
+So, two well known Chinese herbs are detailed below (each with a word of warning) as well as how my own experience of TCM turned out.

 However, paradoxically, he shou wu can also cause liver damage in some people.